LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: LoRA-FAIR: Simple but Effective Solution

 \subsection{LoRA-FAIR for Challenge 2}

-LoRA-FAIR also addresses the client-side initialization drift by distributing the refined LoRA matrices $\mathbf{\bar{B}'}$ and \( \mathbf{\bar{A}} \) to each client, ensuring that each round begins with globally-informed parameters.
-The regularization term in LoRA-FAIR’s objective function prevents \( \mathbf{\Delta B} \) from deviating excessively from \( \mathbf{\bar{B}} \), thus preserving the global average information obtained from the previous round.
+LoRA-FAIR also addresses the client-side initialization lag by adopting the principle of \textbf{Avg-Initial}.
+Specifically, $\mathbf{W} \gets \mathbf{W}$, $\mathbf{A} \gets \bar{\mathbf{A}}$, $\mathbf{B} \gets \bar{\mathbf{B}} + \Delta \mathbf{B}$.
+The regularization term in LoRA-FAIR’s objective function prevents $\mathbf{\bar{B}'}$ from deviating excessively from \( \mathbf{\bar{B}} \), thus preserving the global average information obtained from the previous round.
 This approach maintains continuity between rounds, allowing clients to build upon a stable and consistent initialization that incorporates both local updates and global insights.
-By incorporating this regularization, LoRA-FAIR ensures that the refined matrix $\mathbf{\bar{B}'}$ stays close to the globally averaged \( \mathbf{\bar{B}} \), fostering a smoother transition and more effective local fine-tuning across rounds.
+By incorporating this regularization, LoRA-FAIR fosters a smoother transition and more effective local fine-tuning.